-Pupil/Student

-Date of birth

-Class/Year group

-Date risk assessment written

-Date for review

-Who has been involved in the writing of the assessment? (including child/parents/carers)

-Professionals who need to be aware of the assessment (including school staff and multi agency professionals)

-Consent given by parents/carers Signature Date

-Provide a brief overview below of events leading up to a risk assessment being considered What category/categories of harm does this involve?
-Physical/Emotional/Sexual/Neglect What behaviours are displayed?
+Pupil/Student Date of birth Class/Year group Date risk assessment written Date for review Who has been involved in the writing of the assessment? (incl child/parents/carers) uding Professionals who need to be aware of the assessment (included school staff and multi agency professionals) ling Consent given by parents/carers Signature Date Provide a brief overview below of events leading up to a risk assess sment being considered What category/categories of harm does this involve?
+Physical/Emo tional/Sexual/Neglect What behaviours are displayed?
 What are the outward signs?

-Does the risk of harm include:- Risk to the child themselves Risk to peers Risk to staff Possible triggers?
+49 Safeguarding and Child Protection Policy and Procedures Version 16 Sept 2- 4 Saleguarding and Crilid Protection Folicy and Procedures Version to Sept 25 1 Does the risk of harm include:- Risk to the child themselves Risk to peers Risk to staff Possible triggers?

 Are there are times of the day when the risk is increased?
-Include detail here What additional support /supervision is in place to mitigate at these Include details about which staff are involved in supervision times?
+Include de tail here What additional support /supervision is in place to mitigate at these Include details about which staff are times?
 Are there are areas of the school/grounds where risk is increased?
-Include detail here What additional support /supervision is in place to mitigate in these areas?
+In nclude detail here What additional support /supervision is in place to mitigate in these areas?
 How will risk be managed off site?
 Eg school trips, alternative provision Has the child been spoken to about their behaviours?

-What sensory / physical difficulties, medical issues (including medication), communication difficulties, need to be taken into account?
+50 Safeguarding and Child Protection Policy and Procedures Version 16 Sept 24 What sensory / physical difficulties, medical issues (including medication), communication difficulties, need to be taken into account?
 Are there any issues such as previous abuse, family dynamics, psychological problems that may impact upon the child's level of impulsiveness, perception of danger, emotional response, etc?
 What are the factors that contribute to the level of risk?
 For example, environmental cues, frustration, confusion, peer dynamics, level of demand.
 Please indicate factors that pose a risk in both the short and long term.
-Any additional information

-How will this assessment be monitored?
+Any additional information How will this assessment be monitored?

 Has the Brook tool been referred to as part of this assessment?
-Yes / No

 Who has responsibility for monitoring?